alphagov/performanceplatform-documentation/glossary.rst

     A 'row' in a dataset

   Service
-    A transactional service is a facility that enables users to transact with government, eg Renew you car tax, Apply for Carer's Allowance, Apply for a fishing rod licence etc.
+    A transactional service is a facility that enables users to exchange informsation, money, permissions, goods etc with government.
+For example: Renew you car tax, Apply for Carer's Allowance, Apply for a fishing rod licence etc.

   Service Group
     A group of closely related services, eg Carer's Allowance service group includes applications, existing claims, appeals etc